Workshops / Developing an Evaluation Framework

 Through practical examples and hands-on activities, you will learn how to define clear evaluation questions, differentiate between outcomes and outputs, identify appropriate evaluation methods, and establish a logical and systematic framework for data collection and analysis.
 We will discuss different evaluation approaches and models, and guide you through the process of tailoring them to your specific needs.

-This live workshop gives you the opportunity to develop your impact evaluation strategy in a supportive environment with other professionals and direct engagement with the trainer.
+This live workshop gives you the opportunity to develop your impact evaluation framework in a supportive environment with other professionals and direct engagement with the trainer.

 When you register for this training workshop, you will receive the following: